HaveIBeenPwned/EmailAddressExtractor/README.md

 [Email address validation via regex is hard](https://www.troyhunt.com/dont-trust-net-web-forms-email-regex/), but it also doesn't need to be perfect for this use case.
 False positives are extremely rare and the impact is negligible, namely that a string that isn't a genuine address gets loaded into HIBP *or* a genuine address of an unusual format gets loaded.
 For the most part, this regex can be summarised as "stuff either side of an @ symbol with a TLD of alphas characters".

+# Practical Considerations

+Inevitably discussion has led to compliance with RFC versus the practical uses of certain characters when considering parsing rules.
+There are 2 primary considerations here:

+1. Where the RFC allows a character such as a double quote, it should be considered a valid character and permitted in addresses
+2. A character such as a double quote is more likely to be present as the result of a parsing error rather than legitimate use

+Anecdotally, point 1 is rarely ever true in comparison to point 2.
+The impact of falsely rejecting a legitimate spec-compliant address is that it doesn't end up in HIBP (i.e. low impact).
+The impact of allowing addresses that don't actually exist is that junk records are introduced into HIBP (also low impact).
+Especially when considering the likelihood of an address with obscure characters being practically used (for example, accepted into a registration form and not rejected), on balance it is preferable to reject characters that are likely the result of parsing errors.

+1. When extracting addresses

+Realistically, obscure patterns are unlikely to be used in email addresses

 # Contributions

 [I've reached out and asked for support](https://twitter.com/troyhunt/status/1637966167548780544) and will get things kicked off via one or two key people then seek broader input.
 I'm particularly interested in optimising the service across larger data sets and non text-based files, especially with the uptick of documents being dumped by ransomware crews.
 I'll start creating issues for the bits that need building.